ShubhamSingh-9/SQL/README.md

 # SQL
-XAMPP and MYSQL for accessing the database
+XAMPP and MYSQL for accessing the database.